ROAD BIKE WHEELS – HOW TO CHOOSE THE BEST FOR YOU

 Answers to these questions can further point you to a wheelset category.
 If you do a lot of time trials and have an aero/TT bike, for example, look at aero wheels.
 No big insight there.

 Solo riding, group riding, endurance events and bikes, road racing and racing bikes?
 Upgrade or all-around wheels.
-Perhaps aero wheels for some road racing.
+Perhaps aero wheels for some flat road racing and crits.